Last updated:

 What is cloud accounting software?

-However, these platforms use encryption to keep data secure while you share it with authorized team members, bookkeepers, clients, etc.
+But modern cloud accounting tools use bank-level encryption to keep your information safe while you share it with authorized team members, bookkeepers, and clients.

-With an cloud accounting software you can manage invoices, track expenses, reconcile bank transactions, and generate financial reports, all in a centralized, web-based interface.
+With the right cloud accounting software, you can manage invoices, track expenses, reconcile bank transactions, and generate financial reports, all from one centralized, web-based interface.
+And if your tool leverages AI, you can automate much of that too.

 Features in cloud accounting software

-Cloud accounting tools offer many features that can hep you make your accounting much more efficient.
+Cloud accounting tools offer many features that can help you make your accounting much more efficient.

 Cloud accounting platforms store financial data on secure, remote servers.